How to Fix a RAID Array on NAS Buffalo Drive Station HD-QL4TSU2R5 with Multiple Faulty Drives

 Yes, natural disasters such as floods or fires can result in data loss for NAS Buffalo DriveStation HD-QL4TSU2R5 devices.
 These devices are physical storage units that can be damaged or destroyed if exposed to extreme conditions like water or fire.
 In such cases, the data stored on the device may become inaccessible or completely lost.
 It is important to take appropriate precautions to protect data, such as keeping the device in a safe location and regularly backing up data to off-site or cloud storage.

-Although NAS Drive Station HD-QL4TSU2R5 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Drive Station HD-QL4TSU2R5 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view